Dr. Valerie Dopp

 You are expected to keep and organize your film assignments and study guides.
 Notes and assignments will be given to you to study from, but it is your responsibility to safeguard them.
 All of the questions for quizzes and exams, as well as resources for writing assignments will come directly from your film notes and study guides.

 - Fill in the blanks completely.
 You will not be given credit for incomplete answers.

 - Be specific.
-Explicit examples from the film are needed to prove you actually paid attention.
+Explicit examples from the film are required to prove you actually paid attention.

 - Write in a legible and reasonable size.
 Text that is too big makes you appear lazy.
 Text that is microscopically small just irritates the teacher (and gives her a headache!).
 Scribbling is wasted.
-If I can’t read it, you don’t get credit for it.
+If I cannot read it, you do not get credit for it.

 - Support your opinions.
-If you didn’t like a film give specific reasons as to why you didn’t like it.
+If you did not like a film, give specific reasons as to why you didn’t like it.
 If you loved a film, give specific examples as to why it was good.
 Responses such as: “I didn’t like it because it wasn’t in color” or “I liked it because it was funny” say NOTHING!
-Try and come up with an intelligent answer.
+Try to come up with an intelligent answer.

 - Keep it relevant.
 Every good work of art imparts some kind of message or significance.
 Always make a serious effort to determine how a film may relate to you personally as well as culturally.

 - Always keep in mind the historical setting of a film.
 Think about what was going on in the world at the time and how the film reflects the values, struggles, and hopes of the people of the era.
 Just listing “it was during the war” is not applying it to the time.
 There must be some cause and effect.

 - Turn work in on time.
 Film notes are due when the film ends.
 Film notes handed in late will only receive half credit.

 Make Up Work and Absences: